Top Coats and Sealers for Crafts – A Comprehensive Guide!

 Some inks are permanent; some are not.
 Ink must be dry before you try to seal it.
 For those that are not permanent, the preferred product is a spray sealer.
 Glaze can be used if inks are sealed or permanent.
 Otherwise, they will smudge and smear.
 Micro Glaze is the perfect choice for use on paper crafting projects, watercolors, and ink jet printing.

 These powdery art mediums must be protected because they are not permanent until sealed.
-The preferred product is a spray sealer or fixative on these materials.
+The preferred product is a clear spray sealer or fixative on these materials.
+Krylon or Mod Podge Spray are both good options.
 Brushing on a sealer would remove these in most instances.
 Glaze can be used over these mediums if they are sealed first.
 NOTE: Oil Pastels cannot be set with standard fixatives because they never completely dry and will repel the sealer.

 Depending on the transfer method, all of the basic sealers work well.
 Glaze can be used over image transfers.
 Water-based Polyurethane is the preferred protectant on hard surfaces like furniture or wood.
 Oil based polys dry slowly and will yellow over time.